-Do you know how much you will need a day? it’s definitely more than 2 ltrs a day per person in a long term scenario.
-In the workbook you will learn how to calculate your water requirements, and how to store it.
+Do you know how much you will need a day? it’s definitely more than 2 litres a day per person in a long term scenario.
+In the workbook, you will learn how to calculate your water requirements, and how to store it.

 Barter – The Financial System Of The Future